Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 contract and getting wCCD in return.
 You can specify with the ``--amount`` flag how much CCD you want to wrap.

-You can download the schema `wrap_fallback_schema.bin <https://distribution.testnet.concordium/tutorials/wCCD/wrap_fallback_schema.bin>`_ for interacting with the ``wrap`` function or create it yourself as described in the comments of the `upgradable wCCD smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/pull/128>`_.
+Download the schema `wrap_fallback_schema.bin <https://github.com/Concordium/concordium.github.io/tree/main/source/mainnet/smart-contracts/tutorials/wCCD/schemas>`_

-(TODO: ask if I can upload the schemas at some places and get a link)
+for interacting with the ``wrap`` function or create it yourself as described in the comments of the `upgradable wCCD smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/pull/128>`_.

 The ``wrap`` function requires some input parameters.
 Because you will use a ``schema``, the input parameters can be provided with the ``--parameter-json`` flag.